Chandhru-27/PyScout/README.md

-# PyTracker
+# PyScout

+PyScout is an intelligent Windows application that quietly watches over your digital habits, helping you reclaim control of your screen time and boost productivity.
+Like a trusted scout, it observes, reports, and guides you toward healthier computing habits.
-PyTracker is a modern desktop productivity tool for Windows that helps you monitor and manage your screen time, app usage, and break habits.
-It features a beautiful customtkinter UI, real-time analytics, distraction blocking, and a local SQLite database for history and stats.
+It features a beautiful **CustomTkinter** UI, real-time analytics, distraction blocking, and a local SQLite database for history and stats.

 ## Features